ariasAleia/Learning_Python/README.md

 And we can find a huuuuuuuuuuuuge amount of modules.
 Just google list of modules in python.
 And we can then find how we import them :)

 Yep, Python community is great.
 People doing magic together.
-Here a sample link: [Python modules.](https://docs.python.org/3/py-modindex.html)
+See below a link to all those modules.

 But the question now is...
 Where are all those external modules saved?
 Yeah, we know that there are some built-in modules to which we can have direct access but...
 What about the other ones?
 Where are they stored?